dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 {% instruction 'Run the application with `dojo build -m dev -w memory -s` and navigate to [`http://localhost:9999`](http://localhost:9999).' %}

 We have succeeded in rendering the widget, but there seem to be some styling issues.
 We'll come back to that in a bit.
 For now, let's continue refining the `Worker` widget to allow the application to configure it before it is rendered.
-In Dojo 2, this is done by creating an interface to pass configuration information into the widget.
+In Dojo, this is done by creating an interface to pass configuration information into the widget.

 {% section %}